conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `object`

 Partials that used in the main template, if any.
-The key should be the partial name and the value should be handlebar template strings. **NOTE**: This value will overwrite `headerPartial`, `commitPartial` and `footerPartial`.
-If you are using handlebar template files, read files by yourself.
+The key should be the partial name and the value should be handlebars template strings. **NOTE**: This value will overwrite `headerPartial`, `commitPartial` and `footerPartial`.
+If you are using handlebars template files, read files by yourself.

 ## Customization Guide

 It is possible to customize this the changelog to suit your needs.
-Templates are written in [handlebar](http://handlebarsjs.com).
+Templates are written in [handlebars](http://handlebarsjs.com).
 You can customize all partials or the whole template.
 Template variables are from either `upstream` or `context`.
-The followings are a suggested way of defining variables.
+The following are a suggested way of defining variables.

 ### upstream